MQTT with LavinMQ

 client_id

-: A unique identifier for your client.username
+: A unique identifier for the client.username

 andpassword